Postnatal Care Coverage - Women

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: In the days after you delivered your youngest child, did any health care provider check on your health, either at a health facility, home or other place?
+Q1: In the days after you delivered your youngest child, did any health care provider check on your health, either at a health facility, home or another place?

 A1: yes / no / does not remember